MonsteRico/ObsidianNotes/content/Apartments.md

 - parking around $100/month for noah
 ## 4x4 Apt Hub - Nick with us
 - Kylee could live in Hub to be close since its pet friendly or whererever she wants, sorry doesn't impact me I'll help her look later
-- Lots of floorplans available so gonna put on another note with prices [[Hub Floorplans]]
+- Lots of floorplans available so heres all the floorplans we could choose from, click and you can see the upgrades [Purdue Off Campus Housing Floor Plans (huboncampus.com)](https://huboncampus.com/west-lafayette-state-street/floor-plans/)
+- all the prices are $1000 plus really, but the upgrades are kinda nice if we were to do them and the biggest one would be REALLY nice
+- id only really consider this option if nick is gonna join us with it and it is very expensive compared any of the other options
 - 1-2 of 4 bathrooms are in rooms usually
-- More money paid = bigger rooms obviously, these all seem like they'd be pretty nice.
+- More money paid = bigger apartments obviously, these all seem like they'd be pretty nice.
 However, also have to deal with an apartment building and the parties and all of that. but they all seem like they'd actually be good
 - Parking was around $100/month per person i think so not cheap
 ## 3x3 Apt Campus Edge - Nick/Kylee do whatever
 - If Nick/Kylee wanted to live in Hub theyd be close but diff buildings and amenities and stuff. hard to bring milo to an apartment that doesnt allow pets too